 Gastroenterology is the medical specialty concerned with the diagnosis and treatment of diseases of the gastrointestinal system, which includes the esophagus, stomach, small intestine, colon, rectum, liver, gallbladder, pancreas, and biliary tract.

-The Division of Gastroenterology and Hepatology celebrated the 75th anniversary of the founding of the division in 2016.
+In 2016, the Division of Gastroenterology and Hepatology celebrated the 75th anniversary of the founding of the division.
 In honor of this important anniversary, the division held a two-day symposium, followed by a dinner at the University of Michigan Museum of Art.
 Faculty, fellows, alumni, U-M leadership, and friends of the division were in attendance.
 During the symposium, talks were given by alumni and other leaders in Gastroenterology and Hepatology from across the nation, and achievements of our faculty were highlighted.
 Please view our “Honoring the Past, Shaping the Future: 75 Years of Discovery, Innovation, and Care” book to learn more about our division's past, present, and future.

 - Outpatient Services provided at the Taubman Center and at our various satellite clinics at Briarwood, Brighton, Canton, Dexter, East Ann Arbor, Livonia, Northville, Saline, and the Veterans Affairs (VA) Ann Arbor Healthcare Center.